Pranjal2041/COL106AssignmentEvaluator/README.md

 2. `assign_num`:- Change this to evaluate a different assignment(Default is 2).
 Note:- You will also need to change `correct_outputs` for evaluation to work correctly for different assignment number.

 3. `test_cases_lengths` & `test_cases_names` :- Contains number of test cases in a single input file and name of corr test case file.
-Change this for smaller or larger inputs.(Note:- Since seed is not reset while creating a new file changing permutation of `test_cases_lengths` will change the corresponding output.
+Change this for smaller or larger inputs.
+Note:- Since seed is not reset while creating a new file changing permutation of `test_cases_lengths` will change the corresponding output.
+Although for complex test case seed is reset, so it won't make a difference.

 4. `correct_outputs`:- The names of corresponding correct output files against which your output will be checked.
 Comment this if you don't want to automatically evaluate your code.